pzzd/statistics-probability/notes/probability.md

 Notes are based on lessons in Kahn Academy, track "".

+## Combining random variables

-## Linear transformations on a probability distribution
+### Linear transformations on a probability distribution

 If you **add to** a random variable, the mean will change byt he amount added, but the standard deviation will stay the same.
 This is easy to see with a graph.
 Here, X is a random variable, k is a constant.